Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 What is a 401(k) plan?

-Because the contributions don’t count toward the employee’s taxable income, the Internal Revenue Service (IRS) sets limits on how much employees can contribute to a 401(k) plan each year.
+• The IRS sets contribution limits: Because 401(k) contributions are not included in employee taxable income, the IRS sets limits on how much employees can contribute to a 401(k) plan each year.

-“While MEPs (multiple employer plans) and state mandates are all the talk on an industry level, the 401(k) is still the best tried-and-true way to save at work,” said Andrew Meadows, senior vice president of HR, brand and culture at Ubiquity Retirement + Savings.
+Despite the availability of other types of retirement plans, 401(k) plans are highly recommended.
+“While MEPs [multiple employer plans] and state mandates are all the talk on an industry level, the 401(k) is still the best tried-and-true way to save at work,” said Andrew Meadows, senior vice president of human resources at Ubiquity Retirement + Savings.
 “With high contribution limits and the ability to lower costs, the 401(k) is becoming leaner and a more popular option for small businesses.”

 Did You Know?Did you know